 To find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit, read Dutch provisional residence permits (MVV) and temporary residence permits.

 Conditions for scientific researchers

-In addition to the general requirements for MVV/residence permit (such as holding a valid passport), you must have entered into an agreement with a research institute recognised by the Immigration and Naturalisation Service (IND).
-(Find the IND’s list of recognised sponsors.)
+In addition to the general requirements for MVV/residence permit (such as holding a valid passport), you must have entered into an agreement with a research institute recognized by the Immigration and Naturalisation Service (IND).
+(Find the IND’s list of recognized sponsors.)

 This agreement should confirm that:

-- you have the appropriate qualifications for access to a university doctoral degree programme;
+- you have the appropriate qualifications for access to a university doctoral degree program

 - the research project you will be working on has been approved by the research institute